 1/2 cup brown sugar, fruit sugar, or icing sugar

 Cream butter, add sugar gradually and cream together, add flour slowly, and when a stiff dough is formed, turn out onto a floured board.
 Gradually knead in the flour till dough begins to crack.
 Roll out 1/4 inch thick, cut in fancy shapes, and bake in a slow oven (325°F to 350°F) until shortbreads are slightly browned, about 25 minutes.

 3 cups flour, 1 cup icing sugar, 1 cup butter.
 Cream butter until soft, then work in sugar mixture.
 Tip sugar mixture onto flour and work in well.
-Cut into squares or shapes, or press mixture into a greased pan and bake 30 minutes in a moderate oven.
+Cut into squares, rounds, or shapes, or press mixture into a greased pan and bake 30 minutes in a moderate oven.
 Cool on rack.